Skip to main content

 If you have already done the full menu once, a second visit is the right time to focus on the achar and vegetable courses specifically.
 The documented sweet potato pavé with molaga podi dry rub represents the kitchen's ability to take an ingredient that most $$$$ restaurants would treat as supporting cast and give it structural weight.
 On a return visit, tracking how the kitchen handles fermented and pickled elements across the current menu will tell you more about Mohajir's cooking philosophy than any single dish can.

 Second visits also benefit from arriving with a specific drinks focus.
 The coach house format and price tier suggest a program worth exploring beyond the basics.
-Use the second visit to ask the front-of-house team directly what they are most interested in pairing , a small room at this level typically has staff who can give you a real answer rather than a scripted one.
+Use the second visit to ask the front-of-house team directly what they are most interested in pairing, a small room at this level typically has staff who can give you a real answer rather than a scripted one.

 What Warrants a Third Visit

 The PEA-R-16 multi-visit logic applies cleanly here: the dessert program alone justifies a third visit for the right diner.
 Preparations like ube jalebi soaked in saffron syrup are technically ambitious in ways that read differently once you understand the savory architecture they are responding to.
-A third visit is also the point at which seasonal and menu rotation changes become meaningful , pickling and fermentation menus evolve with produce availability, and the gap between visit two and visit three is likely to show genuine menu movement rather than cosmetic tweaks.
+A third visit is also the point at which seasonal and menu rotation changes become meaningful, pickling and fermentation menus evolve with produce availability, the gap between visit two and visit three is likely to show genuine menu movement rather than cosmetic tweaks.

 If you want to benchmark The Coach House against other Chicago tasting menus that change with intention, compare notes with Smyth and Kasama, both of which operate at a similar price tier with distinct seasonal philosophies.
 For a broader view of what the city's $$$$ tier offers, our full Chicago restaurants guide covers the competitive set in detail.